-Listening and attention
+Listening and Attention

-Universal Setting support Specialist support Statutory assessment Δ active listening/attention • Child is aware of, and responds to, age-appropriate cues typically used to gain attention e.g. adult using their name and getting down to their level.
+Universal Setting Support Specialist Support Statutory Assessment Active Listening/Attention Child is aware of, and responds to, age-appropriate cues typically used to gain attention e.g. adult using their name and getting down to their level.
 Child is having some difficulties with age-appropriate active listening and attention and may need additional support from adults and/or small group intervention.
-They may need more prompts or individual instructions. child is showing significant difficulties with age- appropriate active listening and attention, which is impacting on their speech and language development.
+They may need more prompts or individual instructions.
+Child is showing significant difficulties with ageappropriate active listening and attention, which is impacting on their speech and language development.
 They may not respond to their name or follow simple instructions.
-Child exhibits sustained difficulties with age-appropriate active listening and attention, despite incorporating advice from the Speech and Language Therapy Team (SLT)and other professionals, which is impacting on their speech and language development.
+Child exhibits sustained difficulties with age-appropriate active listening and attention, despite incorporating advice from the Speech and Language Therapy Team (SLT) and other professionals, which is impacting on their speech and language development.
 The gap between the child and their peers is widening.
-E ye contact • • Child responds to and uses eye contact appropriate to their age, stage and culture.
+Eye C ontact Child responds to and uses eye contact appropriate to their age, stage and culture.
 Child has some difficulties with responding to and using eye contact.
 They may stare or only use eye contact when responding to something they like.
 The child may look in the direction of other people without using eye contact.
 Child is exhibiting significant difficulties responding to and using eye contact.
 Child's eye contact is poor and fleeting.
 They do not use it during interactions.
 Child continues to use fleeting or unusual eye contact when responding to adults or peers.
 Despite specialist interventions, support from external agencies and enhanced ratios, they have sustained and significant difficulties.
-R Respond to name • Child responds to their name as appropriate for their age, turning and looking in the direction of adults and peers when their name is called.
-Child has some difficulties responding to their name.
-They may need it repeated or for staff to gain attention visually first. child is showing significant difficulties responding to their name.
-The child is unaware of others trying to interact with them and is engrossed in their own play.
-They may appear stubborn.
-Child is engrossed in their own world and has sustained difficulties responding to their name, even with a high level of adult intervention and support from external agencies.